Democrats vow to develop Phuket

 The Palang Pracharath Party (PPRP) has pledged to introduce a fertiliser co-payment scheme to help reduce production costs for 8 million farming households facing fluctuations in prices.

-Charnkit Dechavitak, spokesman for the party's election strategy committee, yesterday said the PPRP attaches importance to every group of farmers and has been working to bridge the gap and improve their livelihood.
+Charnkit Dechavitak, spokesman for the party's election strategy committee, said on Friday that the PPRP attaches importance to every group of farmers and has been working to bridge the gap and improve their livelihood.

 Although chemical fertiliser prices have dipped because of lower raw material costs, farmers' concerns about price fluctuations remain, and this factor can adversely affect production costs and income, he said.